-For side and rear boundaries solid fencing in vertical palings to a finished height of 1.8 metres above original ground level shall be the standard form of fencing (see section 4.4).
-Side boundary fencing should have a 1.0m setback behind the front wall of the dwelling as shown in the fencing template.
+For side and rear boundaries solid fencing in vertical palings to a finished height of 1.8 metres above original ground level shall be the standard form of fencing.
+Side boundary fencing should have a 1.0m setback behind the front wall of the dwelling as shown in the fencing diagram (section 4.6).